James Milner: Liverpool

 On 14 August 2019, Milner won his first UEFA Super Cup, starting the 2019 match against Chelsea, as Liverpool won after a penalty shoot-out in Istanbul.
-In December 2019, Milner signed a new contract reportedly keeping him at the club until 2022, although Liverpool did not specify the contract length.
+In December, Milner signed a new contract reportedly keeping him at the club until 2022, although Liverpool did not specify the contract length.
 Later that month, Milner came on as a substitute as Liverpool won the FIFA Club World Cup for the first time in the club's history, beating Flamengo 1–0 in the final.
-On 26 December 2019, Milner scored a penalty in a 4–0 Premier League victory over Leicester City at The King Power Stadium; it would be the last goal Milner ever scored for Liverpool.
+On 26 December, Milner scored a penalty in a 4–0 Premier League victory over Leicester City at The King Power Stadium; it would be the last goal Milner ever scored for Liverpool.
 On 25 June 2020, Milner won his third Premier League title and his first for Liverpool.

 Milner was not a regular starter during the 2020–21 season, amassing just 11 starts and making 26 appearances in all competitions.
 As a result, he registered the first goalless season of his career.
 He still remained an important player as Liverpool overcame multiple difficulties to finish third, qualifying for the following season's Champions League on the final day of the season.

 On 16 February 2022, Milner came on as a substitute in a 2–0 Champions League win against Inter Milan to make his 800th senior appearance at club level.
-On 27 February 2022, Milner scored Liverpool's first penalty of the shoot-out in the 2022 EFL Cup final victory over Chelsea.
-On 14 May 2022, Milner once again scored Liverpool's first penalty of the shoot-out in the 2022 FA Cup final victory over Chelsea.
-On 6 June 2022, Milner signed a one-year extension with the club.
+On 27 February, Milner scored Liverpool's first penalty of the shoot-out in the 2022 EFL Cup final victory over Chelsea.
+On 14 May, Milner once again scored Liverpool's first penalty of the shoot-out in the 2022 FA Cup final victory over Chelsea.
+On 6 June, Milner signed a one-year extension with the club.

 On 5 October 2022, Milner made his 300th appearance for Liverpool in a 2–0 victory against Rangers in the 2022–23 Champions League.
 On 12 November, Milner came on as a substitute against Southampton to make his 600th Premier League appearance.
 On 4 April 2023, in a 0–0 draw against Chelsea, Milner marked his 610th Premier League appearance, which moved him up to third place in all-time Premier League's appearance charts.
-In May 2023, Liverpool announced that Milner would leave the club at the end of the 2022–23 season upon the expiry of his contract.
+In May 2023, Liverpool announced that Milner would be one of the players leaving the club at the end of the season upon the expiry of his contract.